+MISSING: a true introduction to the problem with a hint to yield curve topics, the need to interpolate values of instruments, relative pricing…..Explain typical curves (pillar date,pillar value), why it is called curve calibration, merge with Maddalena’s section 2 describing different pillar value curve types.

+Most of the material which follows should be merged with Maddalena section 3 to become the practical guide.

-- Framework Introduction
+- Framework Introductio

 The Rate Curves Framework provides an efficient way to execute multiple curve calibration for different currencies; so far, the framework includes 37 rate curves for 7 currencies summarized in the underlying table:

+[this table is redundant with maddalena’s]